BODF/Week-4-Assignment/CodeBook.md

 End Quotation

+There were six activities measured, described here:

+* Walking

+* Walking Upstairs

+* Walking Downstairs

+* Sitting

+* Standing

+* Laying

 ## Data Analysis (Explanation of AccelerometerAnalysis.R)
 List of actions:

-*The R script checks if the data are downloaded, if not it grabs the data.
+* The R script checks if the data are downloaded, if not it grabs the data.
 In either case, the data are loaded into R.

-*The column names are added in from the "features.txt" file after some parsing
+* The column names are added in from the "features.txt" file after some parsing

-*The mean and standard deviation of the data (except angles based on mean values) are selected.
+* The mean and standard deviation of the data (except angles based on mean values) are selected.

-*The activities of each row are defined in a new column
+* The activities of each row are defined in a new column

-*Both the test and training data sets are merged by rows (`rbind`)
+* Both the test and training data sets are merged by rows (`rbind`)

-*The data from all the subjects are then grouped by the "Activity" column and the mean is taken for each variable.
+* The data from all the subjects are then grouped by the "Activity" column and the mean is taken for each variable.
-        +The resulting data frame is the output of this R script.
+        + The resulting data frame is the output of this R script.
 It is saved in a space delimited file called "Combined_Activity_Means.txt" in a new folder called "Data_Analysis"